forthrightla/joshwrightlac/projects/project-3.md

 ---
 ### Reimagining legal forms

-Legalzoom recently relaunched one of its core product offerings: Legal Forms.
+LegalZoom recently relaunched one of its core product offerings: Legal Forms.